BrianSorensen/Upgrade-System/README.md

 A seamless upgrade flow for game elements.

 The project contains the upgrade-system and a very simple demo setup.
-The demo setup does not contain any gameplay or interaction, but only contains placeholder game elements with some upgrades.
+The demo setup does not contain any gameplay or interaction, but just a simple game simulation (console) with placeholder IUpgradeable game elements.

 ## The Upgrade-system contains these key elements: